 - Portable hand operated filters- will filter out most bacteria and protozoa.
 Many types available.

-- Drip filters- counter top transportable units that filter water slowly by gravity.
+- Drip/gravity filters and purifiers – counter top transportable units that filter water slowly by gravity.

 - Bottle purifiers- Easy to use, just fill and drink from bottle.